 - It must be placed at lock and key.
 In modern times, there is surveillance through cameras taken at every portion of the organization.
 Hence the petty cash shall be under surveillance to avoid theft.

-- Over and above petty cash must be deposited into bank immediately.
+- Over and above petty cash must be deposited into a bank immediately.
 If the company receives cash income, the same should be deposited into the bank in the possible shortest time if such amount is over and above of permissible amount.

-- Cashier is responsible for authorization and correctness of all reimbursement made and maintaining supporting for payments made via petty cash fund to avoid misuse of the cash belongs to organisation.
+- Cashier is responsible for authorization and correctness of all reimbursement made and maintaining supporting for payments made via petty cash fund to avoid misuse of the cash belongs to the organisation.

 - Internal auditor of the organization shall be instructed to do surprise checks and voucher checking to have a better control over cash.

 Note: Petty cash register shall not the form part of the double entry system.